 There are many alternative financing options available, including private lending organizations.
 If you are interested in learning more about alternative loan programs, please contact the Financial Aid Office or see below for our contact information of frequently used products:

-Graduate assistantships are available through the St. Lawrence University’s Education Department.
+Graduate assistantships may be available through the St. Lawrence University’s Education Department.
 Completed applications are due by April 1 of the year prior to attendance in which the assistantship is sought.
-Application forms are available in the Education office, (315)229-5868.
+Contact the Education Office at (315) 229-5868 for more information.